Illinois • Indiana• Iowa • Michigan • Minnesota • Missouri • Nebraska • North Dakota • Ohio • South Dakota • Wisconsin • Manitoba • Ontario

 The complete application should be uploaded using the online submission form found here that includes contact information and the following attachments:

-The application deadline has been extended to February 23, 2024 and notification of the results March 8, 2024.
+The application deadline has been extended to February 21, 2025.
+Notification of results will take place by March 7, 2025.

 Contact Committee Chair Jeanine Head Miller for questions about this grant.